Meditation: How (and Why) To Get Started

-Healthcare can be pricey, but what if we told you that one of the best ways to improve your health is totally free?
+Healthcare can be costly, but what if we told you that one of the best ways to improve your health is completely free?

-We’re talking about meditation, which is one of the simplest science-backed ways to improve your health.
-This is something nearly everyone can do in as little as a minute a day, and it can help you feel better almost immediately.
+We're talking about meditation, which is one of the simplest science-backed ways to enhance your wellness.
+This is something nearly everyone can practice in as little as a minute a day, and it can help you feel better almost immediately.

-Whether you take a mindful moment in the shower or while sweeping your floors, it’s a great way to tune into your thoughts, build self-awareness, and destress on a chaotic or difficult day.
+Whether you take a mindful moment in the shower or while sweeping your floors, it's a wonderful way to tune into your thoughts, build self-awareness, and find peace on a chaotic or challenging day.

-Interested in learning more about this effective tool?
-Read on.
+Interested in learning more about this powerful tool?
+Let's explore together.

 What exactly is meditation?

-You might have heard that meditation is about “clearing your mind.”
-Many people believe that they need to empty their head of thoughts in order to meditate – and because this is pretty much impossible, they get frustrated and give up.
+You might have heard that meditation is about "clearing your mind."
+Many people believe they need to empty their head of thoughts in order to meditate—and because this feels nearly impossible, they become discouraged and give up.

-Imagine that you’re standing at a busy train station.
-Every train is a thought.
-It’s tempting to climb onto the train – follow the thought – or feel overwhelmed by the sights and sounds.
-It’s also tempting to wonder where the trains are going, feel anxious about your destination, or worry about the trains other people are getting onto.
+Imagine you're standing at a busy train station.
+Every train represents a thought.
+It's tempting to climb onto the train—follow the thought—or feel overwhelmed by the sights and sounds.
+It's also tempting to wonder where the trains are going, feel anxious about your destination, or worry about the trains other people are boarding.

 Meditation is about simply watching the trains go by.
-You don’t need to board any trains, reach any destinations, or go anywhere.
+You don't need to board any trains, reach any destinations, or go anywhere.
 You are simply observing those thoughts.
-Some describe meditation as turning your attention inwards – in other words, being aware of the thoughts that are floating through your mind.
+Some describe meditation as turning your attention inward—in other words, becoming aware of the thoughts that are floating through your mind.

-You’ve probably been in a meditative state of mind before while walking, peeling potatoes, or washing dishes.
-This is, generally speaking, called “mindfulness.”
-It could also be described as getting “in the zone” or “tuning into your thoughts.”
+You've probably been in a meditative state of mind before while walking, peeling potatoes, or washing dishes.
+This is generally called "mindfulness."
+It could also be described as getting "in the zone" or "tuning into your thoughts."

 What meditation is NOT

-There are many myths about meditation that put people off practicing.
-Many people think of meditation as something ultra-spiritual that involves sitting cross-legged and saying “ohm.”
-And while this meditation practice is common, you don’t have to do this in order to reap the benefits.
+There are many misconceptions about meditation that prevent people from practicing.
+Many people think of meditation as something ultra-spiritual that involves sitting cross-legged and saying "ohm."
+And while this meditation practice exists, you don't have to do this to experience the benefits.

 Meditation does not have to involve: